-Family- and Caregiver-Centered Engagement: Family- and caregiver-centered engagement is about shaping OST services to fit the needs, resources, and routines of young people and their family or other caregivers.
+Family- and Caregiver-Centered Engagement: Familyand caregiver-centered engagement is about shaping OST services to fit the needs, resources, and routines of young people and their family or other caregivers.
 During a crisis like COVID-19, many young people and caregivers experience hardship and require a primary focus on basic needs.
 Because these hardships fall disproportionately on communities that are already most at risk, an equity focus may require novel responses and new areas of emphasis.

 Individual Learning Environment: The individual learning environment includes the resources, routines, and participants where the individual student is learning.
-For each individual student, non-virtual and virtual learning supports must be integrated as they are received from both the school day and OST programs - wherever the student is at.
+For each individual student, non-virtual and virtual learning supports must be integrated as they are received from both the school day and OST programs wherever the student is at.
 Successful connections to caregivers and students require reliable exchange of information and planning.
 Supporting each individual's successful connectivity (e.g., access, tech, apps) may become part of the OST service.

-St at ew Caregiver-Centered Engagement Environment

-Planning with Children, Families, Caregivers, and Schools
+Caregiver-Individual Centered Learning Environment Engagement Planning with Children, Families, Caregivers, and Schools Distance Programming